weymann/DIRIGERA-OH-Drops/README.md

 - 1 : Follow sun, sensor gets active at sunset and deactivates at sunrise
 - 2 : Schedule, custom schedule with manual start and end time

-If option 1, follow sun is selected ensure you gave the permission in the IKEA smart home app to use your GPS position to calculate times for sunrise and sunset.
+If option 1, follow sun is selected ensure you gave the permission in the IKEA Home smart app to use your GPS position to calculate times for sunrise and sunset.

 See [Light Controller](#light-controller) for light-preset`.

-See [OTA channel mappings](#ota-mappings) for over the air updates.
-See section [Links and Candidates](#links-and-candidates) how to handle channels `links` and `link-candidates`.

 ## Motion Light Sensor